Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 How incremental goals build your self-belief

-Like my soul-colleague, I too have a story of getting inspired by someone who had huge goals and getting sick (feeling bad in my body).
+Like my soul-colleague, I, too, have a story of getting inspired by someone who had huge goals and getting sick (feeling bad in my body).
 And not making my goal because I trust my body, so I stopped pushing myself.

-I took a back seat, and a step back.
+I took a step back.

 And began seeking a path of integration.
 I have continued since that time last year experimenting toward reaching an income goal that feels very big to me, yet eminently doable, and won’t make me sick.
 My body keeps guiding me.
 No more sick.
 More big steps.
 So far, so good.